wallstop/DxMessaging/README.md

 SimpleUntargetedMessage message = new("Hello, world");
 message.EmitUntargeted();
 ```
 UntargetedMessages are a great fit for when you do not care about a sender or a receiver context.
 That is, the only thing you care about is that the message *is sent* and, potentially, the *contents* of the message.
-UntargetedMessages will be received by *all* active listeners.
+UntargetedMessages will be received by *all* active listeners, they're essentially global messages.
+What would normally require some global event bus or static event handlers is now completely decomposed and decoupled into the sender and receiver, each without knowledge of the other.
 ### TargetedMessage
 ```csharp
 public readonly struct SimpleTargetedMessage : ITargetedMessage<SimpleTargetedMessage>